Kailyn Lowry Relationship: ‘Teen Mom’ Star Wants To Run From Her Problems

 Kailyn Lowry has faced plenty of backlash over the past couple of days based on her behavior on Teen Mom 2.
 Even though Kailyn knew that Javi Marroquin would be returning home from his deployment overseas, she didn’t seem excited about his return.
 Of course, the two of them were going through a divorce at the time, but she didn’t really show any excitement on behalf of her children or just excitement to know that Javi was doing good after spending so much time in a war zone.

 According to a new tweet, Kailyn Lowry is now revealing that she wishes she could physically run from her problems the way she metaphorically runs from them.
 During her time on Teen Mom 2, Kailyn had only been responsible for herself and she told the MTV producers that she wasn’t used to making room for anyone else.
-However, she got very frustrated when they kept asking about her feelings and she clearly didn’t like to talk about her personal life anymore.
+However, she got very frustrated when they kept asking about her feelings, and she clearly didn’t like to talk about her personal life anymore.
 And now, Lowry reveals that she wishes she could run from her problems.

 “I wish I could physically run as much as I metaphorically run from my problems lol,” Kailyn Lowry revealed on Twitter, sharing that she knows that she does tend to run from her problems.